 Fees for instant transfers.
 If you want to transfer money from your app balance to your bank account, it’s typically free if you don’t mind waiting a few days for it to show up in your bank balance.
 If you need the money right away, though, some apps will charge a fee for that convenience.

-When paying with an app can be problematic
+When paying with an app can hurt you

 The bigger issues arise when you have a problem with a payment.
 For example: